MZB-DS/Python_MySQL/README.md

 # Python_MySQL
-This repository contains python code for integrating with mysql database.
+This repository contains python codes for integrating with the mysql database.
 Given mysql query, mysql database connection credentials & column names, it returns a pandas dataframe.

 ## How to use the code